Kauai- The Third Eye Island

 This retreat has 2 single beds and 3 King sized beds.
 Once singles are booked we will only be offering shared king size beds.
 We suggest booking with a friend unless you are comfortable with slumber party accommodations.

-This can be made in FULL or TWO installments- 18yrs+ only
+This can be made in FULL or THREE installments- 18yrs+ only

 The cost of this retreat covers: